-- Company Financials: Undeniably, one of the most crucial elements of any investment is the strength of a company’s finances.
+- Company Financials: Undeniably one of the most crucial elements of any investment is the strength of a company’s financials.
 The due diligence process should include very close scrutiny of the new venture’s balance sheet, profit and loss (income statement), and cash flow statement.
 If the company isn’t operational yet, look closely at the projected forecasts to see whether they are likely to reach profitability in the medium-term.

 *Nothing in this article should be considered legal or investment advice.
 Startup investments are always inherently risky and following the advice in this article will not necessarily reduce that risk.